mnicolae/tumblr-trends/README.md

 On any single day Tumblr.com receives well over 50 million new posts.

 With such a massive number of new items every day, it is very hard to find great content likely to become popular until it already has.
-Until now… This project is a server capable of tracking popular posts on Tumblr.
+Until now … This project is a server capable of tracking popular posts on Tumblr.

 ## Important note:

 The server is currently not running.
 To run it, in terminal:

-	node index.js
+	node app.js

 Then, to run the client, in browser: